Sex workers' rights: Sexually transmitted infections (STIs)

-In countries where sex work is either criminalized or illegal or both, sex workers face many potential threats of violence.
-One major threat of violence is the risk that they may contract a sexually transmitted infection (STI) due to their labor and context-dependent barriers that can be either structural (government) or individual (fear) in nature.
-Since street-based violence can be commonplace, this further increases their susceptibility to contracting a disease due to factors such as coercion or rape, as they cannot demand that a condom be used or to refuse service.
+In countries where sex work is either criminalized or illegal or both, there is a risk that sexual workers may contract a sexually transmitted infection (STI) due to their labor.
+They may also contract STIs from coercion or rape.
 In addition, the World Health Organization states that sex workers have been known to be refused health services when seeking out disease prevention and treatment because of the nature of their occupation.
-Furthermore, sex workers are also afraid to seek out health services for problems because of structural barriers that prevent them from knowing about and utilizing services that could teach them better prevention methods.
+Furthermore, sex workers in these countries are generally afraid to seek out health services for problems.